seanthimons/ComptoxR/README.md

 ### ToxPi Risk Characterization

 The Toxicological Priority Index (ToxPi) prioritization algorithm exists to compare several different endpoints for compounds to yield a single, relative risk characterization.
 While the `toxpiR` package exists, the `hcd_toxpi_table()` function allows for a singular experience to quickly iterate through characterization schemas.
-A meta-data reporting feature is also included to
+A meta-data reporting feature is also included to characterize the endpoints one is using to better determine weighing schemes (see vignettes and examples).

 ------------------------------------------------------------------------

 ## Other useful functions

+### Synonym searching

+### `ct_details()`

 ------------------------------------------------------------------------